Josh-Alhassan/JavaScript-Sets-and-Maps/Day-11/note.md

 ***obeservation*** Destructuring in Arrays use square brackets '[]', while in objects, curly brackets '{ }'.

 ## Spread or Rest Operator
-When we destructure an array, we ue the *spread* operator (...) to get the rest elements as arrays.
+When we destructure an array, we use the *spread* operator (...) to get the rest elements as arrays.
 We also use spread operator to spread array elements to another array.

 ### Spread operator with arrow function
 Whenever we like to write an arrow function which takes unlimited number of arguments, we use a *spread* operator. *When we use a spread operator as a parameter, the argument passed when we invoke a function will change to an array*.